Dare-Share-Care/SystemIntegrationMP2-Application/README.md

 - [CamundaTasks](https://github.com/Dare-Share-Care/SystemIntegrationMP2-CamundaTasks)
 - [EmailService](https://github.com/Dare-Share-Care/SystemIntegrationMP2-EmailService)

-Each producer has a SendMessage<T> method that takes a message of type T, serializes it to JSON, and sends it to the respective RabbitMQ queue.

 ## Controllers
 CamundaController: Provides endpoints to complete Camunda tasks and external tasks.
 Uses the above producers to send messages.